 Preventing Salon Employee Theft With Phorest Salon Software

-Another thing is, the staff could change the price on the system and still be charging the client the full amount in cash and pocketing the rest.
+Another issue some salons run into is when staff change the price of a service on the system but still charge the client the full amount in cash and pocket the rest.
 For this, we suggest you restrict the ability to change the price of a treatment or product, limiting the options to applying a discount.
 Discounts have a report to see how many were given, whereas you almost need to know prices were changed to track it.

 If you would like to learn more about these features, why not schedule a training session with one of our in-house trainers?
 Click the ‘Support’ button in your Phorest software for available time slots.
 Get training to suit you!

 Michelle Bolger, Employment Law Consultant at ESA Consultants